A Guide on Multi-Site Management Using Headless CMS

 - Command Center:

 A headless CMS serves as a ‘command center’ for multi-site management.
-The division of the backend content management space gives greater autonomy for editing and changes over multiple sites.
+The division of the backend content management space gives greater autonomy for editing and changes to manage multiple websites.

 The reusability of content from the backend gives endless possibilities for publication over various new platforms or devices connected to the internet.
 Now isn’t that a dream come true?